 It’s often people who are affected most by Government policies who are most likely not to be registered – young people and those who rent their homes or have moved recently.

 Even if you have registered in the past, you may need to register again.
 Changes to electoral registration led to hundreds of thousands of voters falling off the electoral roll and not being eligible to vote any more.

 If you think you may not be registered, or your details have changed in the last couple of years, you can register to vote and update your name, address or other details on the electoral register easily online: www.gov.uk/register-to-vote

-Registering takes around five minutes.
-You’ll be asked for your national insurance number, which should be on any wages slip, but you can still register if you don’t have it to hand.
+Registering takes around 5 minutes and you’ll need your national insurance number, which should be on any wages slip.

 Promoted by Paddy Lillis, General Secretary on behalf of Usdaw, Head Office, Voyager Building, 2 Furness Quay, Salford Quays, Manchester, M50 3XZ.